How to Remove Sap From Your Dog’s Fur (Even If It’s Dried and Stuck)

 If there are any little bits of sap that still remain at the ends of the fur, simply trim them out.
 Usually, Henry’s sap is all out by step 5.
 But I do realize that some dogs will roll.
 I’ve seen some dogs roll in pine needles or other gummy messes and ground in tree pitch.
 Thankfully, Henry hasn’t rolled in sap…yet.
 Those can take a bit more time, but the pitch can still be removed in the same manner.

 This does take a bit of work.
 Henry has done this a few times.
 Even when he’s been roaming our yard.
 I don’t even know where he found sap on our property.
-For some reason, he’s not telling either.
+He’s not telling either.

 NOTE: My favorite trick for sap in dog fur is olive oil is the oil!
 I love it!
 Even for dried sap.
 It leaves Henry’s fur shiny.
 Additionally, I don’t have to worry about him licking it.
 And the bonus is I get soft hands out of the process.